Psychosocial Issues and Kids with IBD

 Parents and caregivers should be evaluated for HRQOL, as their HRQOL directly impacts their child's.
 Targeted social and psychological interventions are useful when impaired HRQOL is identified in adolescent patients.
 Appropriate interventions and providing additional support and information to both patients and their parents (or caregivers), can ultimately improve outcomes for adolescent patients.
 Finally, a strong doctor-patient relationship that provides ample opportunity to address fears, concerns, and unanticipated flare-ups is an important element of providing optimal care for the adolescent IBD population.

-The Information Resource Center is just a phone call away.
+The IBD Help Center is just a phone call away.
 Dial 888.694.8872 to speak with an Information Specialist.

 For further information, call Crohn's & Colitis Foundation's IBD Help Center: 888.MY.GUT.PAIN (888.694.8872).